Polly Toynbee: Background

 Toynbee was born at Yafford on the Isle of Wight, the second daughter of the literary critic Philip Toynbee by his first wife Anne Barbara Denise (1920–2004), daughter of Lieutenant-Colonel George Powell, of the Grenadier Guards.

 Her grandfather was the historian Arnold J. Toynbee, her grandmother was Rosalind Murray, and her great-grand uncle the philanthropist and economic historian Arnold Toynbee, after whom Toynbee Hall in the East End of London is named.
 Her parents divorced when Toynbee was aged four and she moved to London with her mother, who married the philosopher Richard Wollheim.

-Toynbee attended Badminton School, a private girls' school in Bristol, leaving with 4 O-levels, which she describes as 'bad'.
+Toynbee attended Badminton School, a private girls' school in Bristol, leaving with 4 O-levels, which she described as "bad".
 She then attended Holland Park School, a state comprehensive school in London, where she took the missing O-levels, passed one A-level, and obtained a scholarship to Oxford University to read history at St Anne's College.

 She had a teenage affair and became pregnant.
 Despite pressure from the father's family, and having visited his student sister (mother of the infant Boris Johnson) in Oxford, they decided to separate, and she took illegal abortion-inducing pills.
-They remained 'remote' friends.
+They remained "remote" friends.

-She dropped out of university after eighteen months, which she regrets, as she was told by her tutor she would.
+Toynbee dropped out of university after eighteen months, which she regrets, as she was told by her tutor she would.
 She has variously attributed this to having an affair with a married TV presenter, to having her first novel published in her first term at Oxford, to the pressure of her scholarship and family expectations, and to taking up with Jeremy Sandford.

-During her gap year, in 1966, she had worked for Amnesty International in Rhodesia (which had just unilaterally declared independence) until she was expelled by the government.
+During her gap year, in 1966, Toynbee worked for Amnesty International in Rhodesia (which had just unilaterally declared independence) until she was expelled by the government.
 She published her first novel, Leftovers, in 1966.
 Following her expulsion from Rhodesia, Toynbee revealed the existence of the "Harry" letters, which detailed the alleged funding of Amnesty International in Rhodesia by the British government.

-After Oxford, she found work in a factory and a burger bar, hoping to write in her spare time.
+After Oxford, Toynbee found work in a factory and a burger bar, hoping to write in her spare time.
 She later said: "I had a loopy idea that I could work with my hands during the day and in the evening come home and write novels and poetry, and be Tolstoy...
 But I very quickly discovered why people who work in factories don't usually have the energy to write when they get home."
 She went into journalism, working on the diary at The Observer, and turned her eight months of experience in manual work (along with "undercover" stints as a nurse and an Army recruit) into the book A Working Life (1970).